ibm-cloud-docs/assistant/intent-detection.md

 The baseline and beta versions are labeled with dates such as **Baseline (2022-06-01)** or **Beta (2022-06-10)**.
 This refers to the release of a specific baseline or beta version.
 You can consult the [{{site.data.keyword.conversationshort}} release notes](/docs/watson-assistant?topic=watson-assistant-watson-assistant-release-notes){: external} for details of updates made in that algorithms version release.

-Algorithm version options are available for all supported languages.
+Algorithm version options are currently available for Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Dutch, English, French, German, Japanese, Korean, Italian, Portuguese, and Spanish.
+The universal language model uses default algorithm versions.